 You can manage winners and prizes in any way you deem appropriate.
 Prizes are recommended, but they are not required.
-If you do decide to give away prizes, start planning well in advance.
-Here are some ideas:
+If you decide to give away prizes, start planning well in advance.
+Here are some ideas.

 1. After all of your data has been entered, your players will be ranked numerically in each category of the challenge: